tsdevau/wezbar/README.md

 options = { theme = 'GruvboxDark' }
 ```

 All available themes are found [here](https://wezfurlong.org/wezterm/colorschemes/index.html).
-Tabline uses [get_builtin_schemes()](https://wezfurlong.org/wezterm/config/lua/wezterm.color/get_builtin_schemes.html) under the hood, and not all the color schemes in WezTerm supplies the colors that some of the [extensions](#extensions) for Tabline require.
+Wezbar uses [get_builtin_schemes()](https://wezfurlong.org/wezterm/config/lua/wezterm.color/get_builtin_schemes.html) under the hood, and not all the color schemes in WezTerm supplies the colors that some of the [extensions](#extensions) for Wezbar require.
 To get around this it is also possible to input your own colors from the WezTerm config or a completely custom colors scheme object.

 ```lua
 options = { theme = config.colors } -- This is the WezTerm config colors object